Toxic Mold Symptoms: The Complete Checklist from 6 Mold Doctors

 Common MCAS symptoms from mold: Flushing and hives.
 Rapid heart rate after meals.
 New food sensitivities (leading naturopathic mold experts note garlic, onions, dairy, and eggs are common new triggers).
 Reactions to perfumes, cleaning products, and gasoline.
 Anxiety or panic that seems to come from nowhere.
 Insomnia.
 Abdominal cramping after eating.

-MCAS prevalence in the general population is estimated at 9 to 17% (O'Hara, cited by leading environmental health researchers).
+MCAS prevalence in the general population is estimated at 9 to 17% (cited by leading environmental health researchers).
 But in mold patients, it jumps to 80%.
 If you have mold symptoms plus you are reacting to more and more foods, chemicals, and environmental triggers, MCAS is likely part of the picture.

 The BREESI screener (Brief Environmental Exposure and Sensitivity Inventory) can help identify this pattern.
 It is 3 questions that predict chemical sensitivity with 90% accuracy when all 3 are positive: (1) Do you feel sick around tobacco smoke, cleaning supplies, perfumes, or pesticides?
 (2) Do you react badly to antibiotics, painkillers, or anesthetics?
 (3) Do you react to dairy, wheat, eggs, alcohol, or food additives?
 If you answer yes to all three, the probability of multiple chemical sensitivity is 90%.